castwide/vscode-solargraph/README.md

 * `solargraph.withSnippets`: Include snippets in completion suggestions.
 Default is false.
 * `solargraph.checkGemVersion`: Check if a new version of the Solargraph gem is available.
 Default is true (recommended).

+## Experimental Rails Extension

+The latest (unstable development) version of Solargraph has experimental support for Rails through an extension.
+See [solargraph-rails-ext](https://github.com/castwide/solargraph-rails-ext) on GitHub for more information.

 ## Known Issues

 * Incomplete support for stdlib